The Long Day Closes is available on Criterion Collection Blu-ray and All 4. The Neon Bible is available on All 4.

 By Neil Baker

-Released in 1992, The Long Day Closes often feels like Terrance Davies’ most personal film as a series of childhood memories play out on screen, each wrapped in the vibrant hues they still carry.
+Released in 1992, The Long Day Closes often feels like Terence Davies’ most personal film as a series of childhood memories play out on screen, each wrapped in the joy and darkness they still carry.
 The result is a poetic and introspective exploration of memory, loneliness, and the power of cinema.
 Set in Liverpool during the 1950s, the film centres around Bud, a young boy navigating the challenges of burgeoning adolescence, emerging sexuality and religion.
 His only escape is the magic of the local Picture House, where a silver window allows him to take flight.
 In essence, The Long Day Closes plays out as a series of impressionistic vignettes, capturing moments from Bud’s everyday life through the lens of his imagination, fears and desires.
-Dreamlike sequences, and carefully selected music, create a tapestry of memories that spark the viewer’s own deep, long-forgotten childhood thoughts, fears and dreams.
+Dreamlike sequences and carefully selected music create a tapestry of memories that spark the viewer’s own deep, long-forgotten childhood thoughts, fears and dreams.

 The Long Day Closes is a deeply personal reflection on Davies’ upbringing and the power of cinema.
 Central to this is Leigh McCormack’s performance as Bud, a sensitive and introspective young boy who finds refuge from the challenges of his life through film.
 At the same time, silent moments hint at Bud’s emerging sexuality as he watches local builders work before catching himself, uncertain whether he should be looking.

 The Long Day Closes is a cinematic masterpiece and, in my opinion, Terence Davies’ most striking and poetic film.
 As we join Bud on his ethereal journey into cinematic art, self-identity and family, we are immersed in a world of memories; some of these are light, others are dark, but they all have the power to sweep us back in time as Davies allows us to reflect on our own childhood through Bud’s eyes.